Plan Your Perfect Food and Wine Trip

 Pollino National Park: Wild Nature

 Entering Calabria, the Pollino National Park is one of the first natural wonders you will encounter.
-This park is the largest in Italy and offers spectacular landscapes, con montagne imponenti, foreste dense e una biodiversity incredibile.
+This park is the largest in Italy and offers spectacular landscapeswith imposing mountains, dense forests and a biodiversity incredible.
 Mount Pollino and Mount Dolcedorme are perfect for excursions and hiking, offering panoramic views that will leave you breathless.
 The park's trails lead through wild valleys and mountain ridgesallowing one to admire unique flora and fauna.
 Among the animal species, you can spot wolves, golden eagles and deerwhile the vegetation includes beeches, silver firs and the rare loricate pine.
 The Pollino is also a place of great geological interest, with fascinating rock formations and karstic caves to explore.
 The Pollino National Park is a true paradise for lovers of nature and outdoor adventures.

 autumn in the pollino national park, southern italy.